piratejon/plasmaJET/srs/answers.md

       <Requirements to guarantee a certain level of maintainability of the system, such as a maximum allowable coupling between components.>

       The system will have well produced documentation using Java's built-in documentation feature that will come alongside any version of the application.
-This documentation, along with designing alongside typical Object Oriented patterns and standards, will guarentee maintainability for any future work.
+This documentation, along with designing alongside typical Object Oriented patterns and standards, will guarantee maintainability for any future work.

   3.5 Design Constraints